California health officials under fire after state lab's COVID testing delays may be result of contamination

 However, CBS13 later obtained internal emails sent by top management, discussing "the contamination issue last week" that "resulted in a halt to production."

+A PerkinElmer spokesperson told FOX News that the VBL "takes the integrity of our results very seriously, including the potential for false-positive results."

+While not confirming or denying the potential for contamination, the spokespeson added that cleaning procedures are "perofrmed regularly" in all areas according to laboratory protocols.

-Both PerkinElmer and CDPH did not immediately return FOX News' requests for comment on the CBS13 investigation and the claims of potential contamination.
+The CDPH did not immediately return FOX News' requests for comment on the CBS13 investigation and the claims of potential contamination.

 CANDACE OWEN ENCOURAGES PARENTS TO SUE SCHOOLS FOR 'RUNING LIVES' OF CHILDREN